walze/cellular-automaton/README.md

 # cellular-automaton

-Click on the black canvas and wait
+Click on the black canvas